VandhanaThatikrindhi/bajaj-healthrx/README.md

 3. Determines the assigned SQL problem based on registration number.
 4. Generates the correct final SQL query.
 5. Submits the SQL solution to the webhook endpoint using JWT authentication.
+6. Uses Swagger (Springdoc OpenAPI) for API documentation and testing.

 All steps execute automatically using Spring Boot's CommandLineRunner without any manual trigger.